swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

-(Note that, like `didSet`/`willSet` today, neither behavior implementation will observe changes through class references that mutate a referenced class instance without changing the reference itself.)
+(Note that, like `didSet`/`willSet` today, neither behavior implementation will observe changes through class references that mutate a referenced class instance without changing the reference itself.
+As written, the)

 ### Synchronized Property Access